The Amazing Race Australia 7: Cast

 In 2023, Harry Jowsey competed on the thirty-second season of the American version of Dancing with the Stars.
 Jowsey also competed on the second season of Perfect Match.
 In 2025, George Mladenov competed on Deal or No Deal.
 Later in the year, Mladenov competed on Australian Survivor: Australia V The World.
+In 2026, Jowsey competed on the Hulu show The Mob.

 Results

 The following teams are listed with their placements in each leg.
 Placements are listed in finishing order.